Ha-Duong-88/UFOs/README.md

 Visualizing data in a webpage makes it easier for users to view and interact with dynamically rendered data and analysis.

 Displayed below are images from the webpage with the search fields and the table to display the results.
-A title and concise description of the purpose of the webpage greets users when they land on the page.
+A title and concise description of the purpose of the webpage greet users when they land on the page.
 They are enticed to explore the data.

 UFO_image1.png![image](https://user-images.githubusercontent.com/80140082/120116381-bd1e2500-c13c-11eb-96c5-913f3be96171.png)